dannydariowinandy/dannydariowinandy/README.md

 ---

-With nearly two decades of international leadership, I’ve guided enterprise IT organizations through large-scale transformation, modernization, and innovation.
+With nearly two decades of leadership experience, I’ve guided enterprise IT organizations through large-scale transformation, modernization, and innovation.
 My experience spans FinTech, FMCG, Telecom, and Consulting, where I’ve built high-performing teams, driven digital change, and aligned complex technologies with long-term business value.

 I view IT as a strategic growth catalyst, not a cost center.
 My focus is on architecting secure, scalable, and intelligent infrastructures that enable agility, resilience, and sustainable impact across the enterprise.